OBiLab/NGSEvolBio/Projects/01-Project-01_sum.md

 admixture  /data/tiny_c.bed 3 --cv

 ```
 This will output a line in the standard out (e.g. our `.3.log` file) with the value of the CV error.
-As you might have read in the manual, CV errors from different K runs can be compared to decide which is the most likely number of cluster in our data set.
+As you might have read in the manual, CV errors from different K runs can be compared to decide which is the most likely number of clusters in our data set.

 <div id='section-id-424'/>

 #####  Challenge

-Run several K and extract the information of CV form the log files
+Run several K and extract the information of CV from the log files

 <div id='section-id-429'/>